-One of the United Nations' Sustainable Development Goals (SDGs), announced in 2015 as part of its 2030 Sustainable Development Agenda, set goal for climate actions.
+The United Nations' Sustainable Development Goals (SDGs), announced as part of its 2030 Sustainable Development Agenda in 2015, the same year as the Paris Agreement, set goals for climate actions.
 Nissan is responding to these developments by focusing on electrification and other innovative technologies and by promoting decarbonization through reductions in CO2 emissions throughout the value chain, including by suppliers.